top of page

 Unsportsmanlike conduct by our athletes will not be tolerated.
 Discipline for unsportsmanlike conduct violations (such as unsportsmanlike penalties, technical fouls, etc.) will be instituted at the discretion of the head coach.
 If an athlete is ejected from a game the GHSA rules and regulations will apply.

 The GHSA, ELCA, and member schools have made a commitment to promote good sportsmanship by student-athletes, coaches, and spectators at all GHSA sanctioned or ELCA events.
-Profanity, degrading remarks, and intimidating actions directed at officials or competitors will not be tolerated, and are grounds from removal from the event site.
+Profanity, degrading remarks, and intimidating actions directed at officials or competitors will not be tolerated and are grounds from removal from the event site.
 Spectators are not allowed to enter the competition area during warm-ups or while the contest is being conducted.
 We strongly encourage our fans to cheer for our teams.
 If a fan is ejected, the ejected person will be suspended from at least one game.
 The ejected person must not be seen or heard during the period of suspension.

 ELCA PARENT CODE OF CONDUCT